gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 The purpose of this area is really to control **what age rating** of apps may be installed, which you can see from the drill-down screen:

-{% image src="lockdown-iphone/app-age-rating.png" caption="This screen should be called <b>App Age Rating</b>" alt="locking down an iphone: understanding the Content Restrictions > Apps screen" /%}
+{% image src="lockdown-iphone/app-age-rating.png" caption="This screen should be called <b>App Age Rating</b>" alt="locking down an iPhone: understanding the Content Restrictions > Apps screen" /%}

 What you choose here really only matters if you _have also allowed_ your child the authority to _install apps_, which I don't recommend.
 Assuming you have not allowed